-FIGURE 3-7.
+FIGURE 3-5.
 S1 & S2 Connection Diagram

 Another use of these switches is when you wish to update the operating system of more than one scanner at the same time.
-If you wish to upgrade the OS, communication to a scanner must be made to that scanner's setup port through one of the six connectors in the Hex Interface Unit.
+If you wish to upgrade O.S., communication to a scanner must be made to that scanners setup port through one of the six connectors in Hex Interface Unit.
 Each connector is used for each individual scanner.
-For example, if you have two CiMAX 75xxA Scanners or two CiMAX 76xx Scanners attached to positions C and D, connect the computer to J9 or J12.
-Set S1 to normal and S2 to 01100000 (0=off, 1=on).
+As an example, if you have two CiMAX 78xx Scanner attached to positions C and D, connect to computer to J9 or J12.
+Set S1 to normal and S2 to 01100000 (0=off, 1=on)